Decision-making, reviews and attendance procedures

 - Where there is room for reasonable disagreement in evaluating facts the decision-maker should not generally interfere with the FID unless they are satisfied that the conclusion reached lay outside the bounds within which reasonable disagreement is possible.

-Application by the SRA for a review on its own initiative
+Application for a review on our own initiative

 We can also review decisions on our own initiative.
 If we decide to do this, we must give the person subject to the decision, notice of our intention to conduct a review and an opportunity to provide written representations on the appropriate outcome.
 Save in exceptional circumstances we will not review a decision on our own initiative more than one year after it was made.